Skip to main content

 return ""

-def rag_generate_response(prompt):
+def rag_generate_response(messages):

 """Simulate LLM response generation"""